KOOL13/aoi.js-Bot-Template/README.md

 # aoi.js Bot Template

+### Quick Start
+Already know aoi.js?
+Click below to clone the code.

 This repository contains everything on how to get started with a new aoi.js bot.
 > You should have aoi.js installed.
 To do this, type `npm install aoi.js` into the terminal.
 (If you are using Glitch or Replit, it should automatically get installed.)

-> Important Note: You should change the package.json file depending on what the latest version of aoi.js and dbdjs.db are.
+> Important Note: You should change the package.json file depending on what the latest version of aoi.js is (for v5 change the branch).

 # How to Use